Skip to content

 Section titled “Role of Anatomical Background in Differential Diagnosis”

-At the rectus muscle insertion, the sclera is thinnest (about 0.3 mm), making it more vulnerable to inflammation and trauma.
-The episcleral vascular plexus receives abundant blood supply via the anterior ciliary arteries, so congestion becomes apparent rapidly during inflammation.
-In contrast, the sclera itself is a poorly vascularized tissue, making deep inflammation like scleritis rare.
-The anatomical feature that vessels derived from the anterior ciliary arteries reversibly congest in episcleritis provides the mechanistic basis for the rapid resolution of congestion with the epinephrine test; this response is absent in deep scleral vasculitis, serving as a pathophysiological basis for differentiation.
+At the rectus muscle insertion, the sclera is thinnest at about 0.3 mm, known to be more vulnerable to inflammation and trauma.
+The episcleral vascular plexus receives abundant blood supply via the anterior ciliary arteries, so congestion becomes rapidly apparent during inflammation.
+In contrast, the sclera itself is a tissue with sparse blood vessels, making deep inflammation like scleritis rare.
+The anatomical feature that reversible congestion of anterior ciliary artery-derived vessels occurs in episcleritis is the mechanistic basis for the rapid resolution of congestion with the epinephrine eye drop test; this reaction is absent in deep scleral vasculitis, providing a pathophysiological basis for differentiation.

 7. Latest Research and Future Perspectives